klohner/honeywell-wireless-doorbell/README.md

 subsequent frame.
 I think it's also completely missing either the first or last frame as well.
 I need to do more testing to confirm.

-## Transmitting the signal using a Yard Stick One
+## Transmitting a signal using a Yard Stick One

 Convert the signal you want to send as a hex value representing the symbols in the signal where a 1 is a HIGH symbol and a 0 is a LOW symbol.